Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Introduction

-Hence, pathway enrichment analysis has become an integral part of profiling studies involving high-throughput Omics data.
-Commonly used variants include over-representation analysis \citep{al2005discovering, beissbarth2004gostat}, and gene set enrichment analysis \citep{subramanian2005, Efron:2007vz}.
-In both approaches, the pathways are treated as sets of biomolecules and the goal is to assess whether members of a given pathway exhibit higher than expected levels of activity.
-In short, the idea of over-representation is to determine whether members of a given pathway are over-represented in the set of selected genes, often using a variant of the hypergeometric distribution \citep{ackermann2009general}.
-On the other hand, gene set analysis assesses whether members of a given gene set exhibit higher levels of associations with the phenotype of interest (e.g. disease status or different treatment conditions), or in other words, are enriched for activity.

-Such methods have been successfully used to both generate new hypotheses, and to provide a framework for determining whether a given gene set is associated with a specific phenotype.
-Examples include analysis of pathways involved in initiation and progression of cancer and other complex diseases \citep{cui2006transcriptional, wilson2010epigenetic}, discovering novel transcriptional effects and co-regulated genes \citep{palomero2006notch1, huarte2010large, green2011signatures}, and understanding the basic biological processes in model organisms \citep{gottwein2007viral, baur2006resveratrol, houstis2006reactive}.
+Recent advances in high throughput technologies have transformed biomedical research by enabling comprehensive monitoring of complex biological systems.
+By profiling the activity of different molecular compartments (genomic, proteomic, metabolomic), one can delineate complex mechanisms that play key roles in biological processes or the development of distinct phenotypes.
+These technological advances have thus motivated new methodological developments, most notably the adaptation of systems perspectives to analyze biological systems.
+Pathway analysis represents a key component in the analysis process and has been used successfully in generating new biological hypotheses, as well as in determining whether specific pathways are associated with particular phenotypes.
+Examples include analysis of pathways involved in initiation and progression of cancer and other complex diseases \citep{wilson2010epigenetic}, discovering novel transcriptional effects and co-regulated genes \citep{green2011signatures}, and understanding the basic biological processes in model organisms \citep{houstis2006reactive, gottwein2007viral}.
 See \cite{huang2009systematic} for additional examples of applications.

-Increased availability of high-throughput proteomics and metabolomics data, has also led researchers to develop variants of over-representation and gene set analysis for analysis of proteomic \citep[e.g.][]{zhang2009proteomics, hwang2010proteomics, isserlin2010pathway, cha2010situ} and metabolomic data \citep{lewis2008application, xu2009metabolomics}.
+Pathway analysis methods have evolved since the seminal work by \citet{subramanian2005}.
+As pointed out in the review paper by \citet{10.1371/journal.pcbi.1002375}, earlier techniques such as over-representation analysis \citep{al2005discovering}, and gene set analysis \citep{subramanian2005, Efron:2007vz} treat each pathway as a set of biomolecules.
+These methods assess whether members of a given pathway have higher than expected levels of activity, either by counting the number of differentially active members, or by also accounting for the relative rankings of pathway members and/or the magnitude of their associations with the phenotype.
+On the other hand, more recent and statistically powerful methods also account for interactions between biomolecules.
+These interactions are increasingly available from carefully curated biological databases, such as Kyoto Encyclopedia of Genes and Genomes \citep[KEGG,][]{Kanehisa01012000}, Reactome \citep{JOSHI-TOPE01012003}, RegulonDB \citep{Huerta01011998} and BioCarta \citep{nishimura2001biocarta}.